 The Chicago Quantum Exchange (CQE) is an intellectual hub and partnership for advancing academic and industrial efforts in the science and engineering of quantum information.
 Members of CQE are focused on developing new ways of understanding and exploiting the laws of quantum mechanics, the fundamental yet counterintuitive theory that governs nature at its smallest scales.
 The overarching goal is to apply research innovations to develop radically new types of devices, materials, and computing techniques.

 Based at the University of Chicago’s Institute for Molecular Engineering, CQE catalyzes research activity across disciplines and member institutions.
-The Chicago Quantum Exchange catalyzes research activity across disciplines and member institutions.
 It is anchored by the University of Chicago, Argonne National Laboratory Fermi National Accelerator Laboratory, and the University of Illinois at Urbana-Champaign.

 The mission of the CQE is to accelerate discovery and innovation in the rapidly developing areas of quantum technology, and to attract talent, funding, and industry to the Chicago area to become the source for tomorrow’s leading quantum engineers.